Arch Bevis: Pre-parliamentary career

 Bevis worked as a teacher between 1975 and 1977.
 He became the Queensland President of Young Labor in 1975, aged 20, and went on to become National President of Young Labor in 1978, aged 23.

 Between 1978 and 1980, Bevis worked as an organiser for the Queensland Teachers Union.
 In 1980, aged 25, he was promoted to Deputy General Secretary, a position he held until 1990.

-From 1988–90, he was also a member of the Labor Party's national executive.
-He was elected Vice-President of the Australian Labor Party from 2000–02.
+From 1988 to 1990, he was also a member of the Labor Party's national executive.
+He was elected vice-president of the Australian Labor Party from 2000 to 2002.

 Parliamentary career

 After being elected to the House of Representatives at the 1990 election, Bevis served on a number of committees.
-He chaired the Standing Committee on Industry, Science and Technology from 1992–93 and the Joint Standing Committee on Electoral Matters from 1992–94.
-From 1994 to 1996, he was also the Parliamentary Secretary to the Minister of Defence.
+He chaired the Standing Committee on Industry, Science and Technology from 1993 to 1994 and the Joint Standing Committee on Electoral Matters from 1992 to 1993.

-After Labor lost the 1996 election, Bevis was one of only two Queensland Labor members left in Federal Parliament and held the most northern Labor seat in Federal Parliament.
+After Labor lost the 1996 election, Bevis was one of only two Queensland Labor members left in Federal Parliament and held the northernmost Labor seat in Federal Parliament.

-He was defeated at the 2010 Federal Election by Liberal National challenger Teresa Gambaro, formerly the member for Petrie, by only 1,831 votes (a difference of 916 votes).
+He was defeated in the 2010 Federal Election by Liberal National challenger Teresa Gambaro, then-formerly the member for Petrie, by 1,831 votes.

 Ministry

-Bevis served as the Parliamentary Secretary to the Minister for Defence from the 25 March 1994 to 11 March 1996.
+Bevis served as the Parliamentary Secretary to the Minister for Defence from 25 March 1994 to 11 March 1996.

 Shadow Ministry

-He was promoted to the Shadow Cabinet in 1996 serving as Shadow Minister for Defence until 1998 and then as Shadow Minister for Industrial Relations from 1998 to 2001.
+Bevis was promoted to the Shadow Cabinet in 1996, and served until Labor won a majority in the 2007 election.

-From 2004 to 2005 he served as the Shadow Minister for Defence Planning, Procurement and Personnel and Shadow Minister Assisting the Shadow Minister for Industrial Relations.
-From 2005 to 2007 he served as the Shadow Minister for Homeland Security and Territories responsible for justice, customs, aviation and transport security, and the territories of the Commonwealth.

 Committee leadership

-Following the 2007 federal election, Bevis was elected Chairperson of the Parliamentary Joint Committee on Intelligence and Security and Chairperson of the Joint Defence Sub-Committee of the Joint Standing Committee on Foreign Affairs, Defence and Trade.
+Following the 2007 federal election, Bevis was elected chairperson of the Parliamentary Joint Committee on Intelligence and Security and chairperson of the Joint Defence Sub-Committee of the Joint Standing Committee on Foreign Affairs, Defence and Trade.

-Later life

-He was also appointed to the Defence Remuneration Tribunal, the board of directors of Defence Housing Australia, and the ANZAC Centenary Advisory Board.

 Awards

 Bevis has been awarded life membership of the Australian Education Union (AEU), the Queensland Branch of the Australian Labor Party (ALP), and the Queensland Teachers Union (QTU).
-Arch also received a Medal of the Order of Australia (OAM).
+Bevis also received a Medal of the Order of Australia (OAM).